Figure 1: Schematic of cumulative and sequential regulatory switches involving linear motif interactions (see Van Roey

 Previous and current research

 Regulatory decisions during eukaryotic cell signalling are made within large dynamic protein complexes.
 Cell regulation is networked, redundant and, above all, cooperative.
-Decisions are made by in-complex molecular switching (see Van Roey, et al., 2012).
+Decisions are made by in-complex molecular switching (see Van Roey et al., 2012, 2013).
 The deeply misleading ‘kinase cascade’ metaphor needs to be retired and the sooner, the better.
 Regulatory proteins make remarkable numbers of interactions, with the corollary that they also have highly modular architectures.

 We also undertake more general computational analyses of biological macromolecules.
 Where possible, we contribute to multidisciplinary projects involving structural and experimental groups at EMBL and elsewhere.
 Our collaborators Des Higgins (Dublin) and Julie Thompson (Strasbourg) have released Clustal Omega, a major update to the widely used multiple sequence alignment software.
-Additional public web servers include Phospho.ELM, a collection of some 42,000 reported phosphorylation sites, and EpiC, a tool to assist in targeting epitopes for antibody selection.
+The Lopez team provides a Clustal Omega web server at EMBL-EBI.

 Future projects and goals